-I’d say the lightweight thing was a bit of an over-promise.
-It’s lighter than traditional stuff, but still not something you want to lug around all day.
-And certainly not something you can hold in place with one hand while the other screws it into the wall.
+The lightweight thing was a bit of an over-promise.
+It’s lighter than traditional stuff, but still not something you can hold in place with one hand while the other screws it into the studs.
 So I rented this drywall lift from Home Depot to help with the job.
 It was $40 for 24 hours and the pieces easily fit in our car.

 Hanging Drywall On The Ceiling

-The drywall lift was a lifesaver (and a backsaver).
-We could basically place our drywall piece on it (once it was cut to size) and then crank it up into place with the spin of a wheel.
+The drywall lift was a total lifesaver (and a backsaver).
+I could place a piece of drywall on it (once it was cut to size) and then crank it up into place with the spin of a wheel.

-Then with the lift holding it in place, I was free to screw it into the joists without having to worry about my arms getting tired (or worrying that I was taking too long for my human helper – remember I dabbled in drywalling when we gutted our first house’s bathroom and opened up the kitchen to the dining room in our last house).
+Then with the lift holding it in place, I was free to screw it into the wall studs or ceiling joists without having to worry about my arms (or a human helper’s arms) getting tired.

 I used coarse-thread drywall screws (2″ on the ceiling, 1 5/8″ on the walls) and a special drywall setting drill bit, which makes sure the head of the screw gets counter-sunk into the drywall.
 In hindsight, I kinda wish I had splurged on a drywall screw gun because this step would have gone a lot faster.